Skip to main content

 Also for: -

-A few years back I recorded a blind Let's Play of this game, and got hours of torture on tape.
-It caught me losing my temper several times.
-On one occasion, I even audibly pounded my desk.
-I hated the experience so much, I decided to retaliate by making every video thumbnail display a character blinking.
-Like those failed photographs where you blink and look like a dimwit, I wanted to make the game look dimwitted.
+A few years ago, I recorded a blind Let’s Play of Broken Sword: The Angel of Death.
+The result was hours of documented torment.
+The footage captured me losing my temper repeatedly; at one point I even slammed my desk audibly.
+I hated the experience so much that I decided to retaliate in the pettiest way I could: by making every video thumbnail feature a character blinking.
+Like those cursed photographs where you blink and look like a fool, I wanted the game itself to look dimwitted.

 MORE THAN A HANDFUL OF MISTAKES